InfoSecInnovations/concierge/README.md

 ### Quick install

-git clone repo or extract zip.

-`cd concierge` go into the cloned project directory.

-`python install.py` to launch the installer.
+You no longer need to clone this repository.

+You have a couple of options depending on your preferences.

+> [!TIP]
+> Pay attention to the use of dashes and underscores in the commands!

+If you're not concerned about using a virtual environment you can just use the 2 commands below in the directory of your choosing:

+`python -m pip install launch-concierge`

+`python -m launch_concierge.install`

+If you prefer to keep things contained in a virtual environment you can use the 4 commands below:

+`python -m venv .`

+`.\scripts\activate.ps1` or `source bin/activate` depending on your Operating System

+`pip install launch-concierge`

+`install_concierge`

 Answer the questions and then the installer will ask if you are ready to make changes to the system.
 Answer "yes" and let the downloading begin!

+Please note that the package isn't the Concierge app itself, it's just a utility that helps you configure the environment and launch the correct Docker Compose file based on your choices, so it shouldn't be hugely risky to download it without using a virtual environment.

 ### Manual install

-If `install.py` did not work, follow these steps to setup your system.
+If you would prefer to configure and launch the app without going through our utility script it is also fairly straightforward:

-Copy `.env.example` into a file named `.env`
+Create a file called `.env` following the template of `.env.example` in this repository.

-Set `DOCKER_VOLUME_DIRECTORY` to the volume on your computer where you wish Concierge data to be stored
+Set `DOCKER_VOLUME_DIRECTORY` to the volume on your computer where you wish Concierge data to be stored.

-`docker compose up -d` will start Concierge and its dependencies in Docker.

-`docker compose -f docker-compose-gpu.yml up -d` will start Concierge and its dependencies in Docker and use the GPU.
+From `launcher_package/src/launch_concierge` copy `docker_compose_dependencies`.

+From the same directory, if you wish to use the CPU only, copy `docker-compose.yml`, if you wish to use GPU acceleration where available, copy `docker-compose-gpu.yml` instead.

+To launch the CPU compose file use `docker compose up -d`, to launch the GPU version you need to use `docker compose -f docker-compose-gpu.yml up -d`.

 ## Usage

-Once you have set up the Docker containers using one of the methods above, Concierge will be running on localhost:15130.
+Once you have set up the Docker containers using one of the methods above, Concierge will be running on localhost:15130 or the port you selected during setup.
 It can take a couple of minutes for the containers to be ready after install or relaunch.

-If the containers aren't running properly you can try using `python launch.py` to launch them again.

 ## Update to new release

-Pull or download the latest version of the repository.

 ### Quick install

-Running `install.py` should be able to take care of upgrading your configuration.

-If you already have a language model downloaded and you didn't remove the Concierge volume you can use ctrl+C to skip the model pull in the last stage of the install (although you may want to get the latest version).
+If using the virtual environment, make sure to activate it before proceeding.

+`pip install launch-concierge --upgrade`

+Run `python -m launch_concierge.install` again or `install_concierge` if using the virtual environment.

-### Manual update
+### Manual install

-`docker compose -f <docker-compose-file.yml> pull` will grab the latest versions of the Docker containers.
+Make sure to grab the latest version of the Docker Compose files.

-`docker compose -f <docker-compose-file.yml> build` will rebuild the Docker container with the latest version of Concierge.
+`docker compose pull` or `docker compose -f docker-compose-gpu.yml pull` will get the latest versions of the containers being used.

-Now you can reconfigure the `.env` file and relaunch the containers like in the Manual install step.
+Then you can simply launch the containers again using the command from the install step.

 ## Setup: development environment

+git clone repo or extract zip.

 ### Quick install

-Follow the same instructions as for production, except use `install_dev.py` instead of `install.py`
+`cd concierge` go into the cloned project directory.

+`python install_dev.py` to launch the installer (same steps as the user installer).

 ### Manual install

-Configure the `.env` file as above.
+Configure the `.env` file like in the user install.

 Set `ENVIRONMENT` to `development`